Voigt transformations in retrospect: missed opportunities?: Voigt --- a missing link in the Einstein-Poincar e mysterious connection?

 Voigt and Minkowski were friends at G\"{o}ttingen.
 So it is possible that Voigt informed Minkowski about his correspondence with Lorentz in around July, 1908 and probably that's how Minkowski became aware of the Voigt's 1887 Doppler principle paper \cite{28}.

-In confirmation of this suggestion Minkowski cites (incorrectly) Voigt in the Cologne lecture as the discoverer of the Lorentz symmetry.
+In confirmation of this suggestion Minkowski cites (incorrectly) Voigt in the Colog\-ne lecture as the discoverer of the Lorentz symmetry.
 Namely, he says ``Now the impulse and true motivation for assuming the group $G_{c}$ came from the fact that the differential equation for the propagation of light waves in empty space possesses the group $G_{c}$'' and adds in the footnote that an essential application of this fact can already be found in Voigt's 1887 paper \cite{28C}.

 Two days after the Cologne lecture, in a discussion that followed the Alfred Bucherer's lecture {\it Measurements of Becquerel rays.
-The Experimental Confirmation of the Lorentz-Einstein Theory}, Minkowski again tried to promote Voigt as the discoverer of Lorentz transformations.
+The Experimental Confirmation of the Lorentz-Einstein Theory} \footnote{Bucherer's experimental results contributed significantly to the physicists adjustment to the theory of relativity as they refuted earlier results by Walter Kaufmann chalennging the empirical adequacy of the Lorentz-Einstein theory. ``In the discussion of this lecture, Minkowski expressed joy in seeing the 'monstrous' rigid electron hypothesis experimentally defeated in favor of the deformable electron of Lorentz's theory'' \cite{26}.}, Minkowski again tried to promote Voigt as the discoverer of Lorentz transformations.
 He said: ``Historically, I want to add that the transformation, which play the main role in the relativity principle, were first mathematically discussed by Voigt in the year 1887.
 Already then, Voigt drew some consequences with their aid, in respect to the principle of Doppler'' \cite{28D}.

 Convincing himself that it was Voigt who should be credited for apprehension of the central role of the Lorentz symmetry, perhaps, it was psychologically more easy for Minkowski to decide to omit Poincar\'{e}'s name from the Cologne lecture.
 Very likely, this pernicious decision was further eased by Poincar\'{e}'s style of writing who ``habitually wrote in a self-effacing manner.
 He named many of his discoveries after other people, and expounded many important and original ideas in writings that were ostensibly just reviewing the works of others, with 'minor amplifications and corrections'.
 Poincar\'{e}'s style of writing, especially on topics in physics, always gave the impression that he was just reviewing someone else's work'' \cite{28E}.